rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: They have one big switch at the top of the code that said.
 If the module is jquery, give them a simple version of jquery, if it was underscore, etc. And that was their entire registry.
 So maybe you can build a tiny fixed registry this way (using realms)

-CP: another point around this is today people use Rollup which is effectively a ???? for client-side
+CP: Another point around this is today people use Rollup which is effectively a ???? for client-side

 DH: By calling super I'm subclassing the builtin realm API.
 It is just a demo here.